pablos123/environment/docs/bash-coding-standards.md

 Every script must:

 - Pass `shfmt --diff` with no changes.
 Indentation is four spaces; `case` arms are indented under `case`.
-- Pass `shellcheck --enable=all` with zero warnings. `--enable=all` turns on optional checks (`require-variable-braces`, `require-double-brackets`, `quote-safe-variables`, others) that align with the rules in this document and catch genuine bugs the rules do not address.
+- Pass `shellcheck --enable=all` with zero warnings. `--enable=all` turns on optional checks that align with the rules in this document and catch genuine bugs the rules do not address.

 POSIX `sh` files use `shfmt --posix --indent=4`. `--posix` selects the dialect — shfmt cannot infer it from `#!/usr/bin/env sh` and would otherwise format as bash.